University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 - Which genomes are multi-drug resistant?
 - How similar are the results from `amrfinder` and `abritamr`?
 - Which antimicrobial classes were most frequently represented?
-- Were any isolates free of known AMR genes?
+- Were any isolates free of AMR genes?